AFI (1998) • AFI-009

 FAMOUS QUOTE

-Steven Spielberg’s Schindler’s List recounts the true story of Oskar Schindler, a German businessman who saved more than a thousand Jewish lives during the Holocaust by employing them in his factories.
-Initially motivated by profit, Schindler gradually witnesses the brutal reality of Nazi persecution and risks his fortune and safety to protect his workers.
-Shot largely in stark black and white, the film combines historical realism with powerful emotional storytelling.
-Liam Neeson’s performance as Schindler and Ralph Fiennes’s chilling portrayal of camp commandant Amon Göth anchor the film’s impact.
-Widely regarded as one of the most important Holocaust films ever made, it remains a deeply moving historical testimony.
+Steven Spielberg’s Schindler’s List tells the true story of Oskar Schindler, a German industrialist who saved more than a thousand Jewish lives during the Holocaust by employing them in his factories.
+At first motivated by profit and opportunity within the Nazi war economy, Schindler gradually witnesses the horrifying realities of persecution and genocide.
+As his conscience awakens, he begins using his wealth, influence, and connections to shield his Jewish workers from deportation and death.
+Filmed primarily in stark black and white, Spielberg combines documentary-like realism with deeply personal storytelling.
+Anchored by powerful performances from Liam Neeson as Schindler and Ralph Fiennes as the brutal commandant Amon Göth, the film stands as one of the most profound cinematic memorials to the Holocaust.

 Why it matters